vg-json-data/sm-json-data/region/region-readme.md

   * _pathToDoor:_ A list of objects, which describes the path that Samus must follow through the room from the `initiateAt` node to the exited door in order to properly leave charged.
 This path must end at the exited node.
 Each object in the path represents one link to follow, and has the following properties:
     * _destinationNode:_ The ID of the next node to visit, from the previous node in the path (and from the `initiateAt` node if at the first node in the path)
     * _strats:_ A list of possible strats to follow to go to `destinationNode` These must be names of an actual strat on an actual link from the previous node to the destination node.
 Samus has to fulfill all requirements of a strat at each link in `pathToDoor` to be able to properly leave charged.

-Note: this node property is deprecated, and the [strat property](../strats.md) `leaveCharged` should be used instead.

 __Additional considerations__